Updated June 2, 2026

 For op-ed pitches and contributed article placements, the timing calculus differs from LinkedIn.
 Editors review pitches throughout the week but respond and commission most actively on Monday and Tuesday mornings, when they are planning the week's editorial calendar.
 Thursday and Friday pitches to editors have the lowest competition — fewer pitches arrive at the end of the week — but response rates are also lower because editors are closing out the week rather than opening new commissions.
 The net effect: Thursday and Friday pitches to editors who receive very high pitch volumes are statistically more likely to be seen in a less crowded inbox, which can offset the lower-intent timing.

 The timing of earned media pitches relative to a publication's own editorial cycle matters as well.
 Monthly publications have specific issue-close dates, typically 4-6 weeks before the on-sale date.
 Quarterly executive publications (like Harvard Business Review's themed issues) work on 3-4 month lead times.
-Pitching in alignment with these cycles — and explicitly noting alignment with an upcoming theme or issue — dramatically improves placement probability compared to unsolicited pitches that require the editor to retrofit your piece.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 86% of decision-makers would include a thought leadership author in an RFP they might otherwise not have considered, and 64% say they trust thought leadership more than marketing materials when assessing a vendor's capabilities — making the investment in strategically timed earned media placements directly consequential to revenue pipeline.
+Pitching in alignment with these cycles — and explicitly noting alignment with an upcoming theme or issue — can improve placement probability compared to unsolicited pitches that require the editor to retrofit your piece.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 79% of hidden decision-makers are more likely to champion a vendor with consistent, high-quality thought leadership when an RFP lands, and 95% say strong thought leadership makes them more receptive to a brand's sales and marketing outreach — making the investment in strategically timed earned media placements directly consequential to revenue pipeline.

 Building a Quarterly Content Calendar: The System Behind Consistent Timing